superstreamlabs/memphis.js/README.md

 /* Javascript and typescript project */
 await memphis.connect({
             host: "<memphis-host>",
-            managementPort: <management-port>, // defaults to 5555
-            tcpPort: <tcp-port>, // defaults to 6666
+            port: <management-port>, // defaults to 6666
-            dataPort: <data-port>, // defaults to 7766
             username: "<username>", // (root/application type user)
             connectionToken: "<broker-token>", // you will get it on application type user creation
             reconnect: true, // defaults to false